Katingan Peatland Restoration and Conservation Project in Indonesia.

 Verra provides the rules, requirements and methodologies that help guide stakeholders.
 Stakeholders may contact Verra with specific questions about our rules and process.

-In case you need assistance with the project development process, the International Emissions Trading Association has a list of members who can assist you.
+In case you need assistance with the project development process, the International Emissions Trading Association has a list of members (external) who can assist you.

 As a standard-setting body, Verra does not offer training or specific advice on Verra’s programs.
 Verra regularly hosts webinars on select programs, methodologies, rules and requirements.